nolan-h-hamilton/Consenrich/docs/source/examples.rst

   % consenrich \
     --match-bedGraph consenrichOutput_<experimentName>_state.bedGraph \
-    --match-template haar \
+    --match-template sym3 sym4 \
-    --match-level 3 \
+    --match-level 2 2 \
     --match-alpha 0.01

-This calls structured peaks with a Haar template/level 3 and significance threshold :math:`\alpha=0.01`.
-Run ``consenrich -h`` for additional options.
+ Run ``consenrich -h`` for additional command-line options.

-For more details on the matching algorithm in general, see :ref:`matching` and :func:`consenrich.matching.matchWavelet` for more details.
+For more details on the matching algorithm in general, see :ref:`matching` and :func:`consenrich.matching.matchWavelet`.

 Broad, Heterochromatic and/or Repressive targets
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
-* When targeting broad, domain-level features, consider increasing `countingParams.stepSize` and/or `detrendParams.detrendWindowLengthBP` from their defaults to prioritize larger-scale trends.

-  * For instance, for polycomb-repressed domains (H3K27me3) and constitutive heterochromatin (H3K9me3), something like:

-    - ``countingParams.stepSize: 100``
-    - ``detrendParams.detrendWindowLengthBP: 50_000``

-* The generic ``genomeParams.sparseBedFile`` for humans, mice, etc. that are packaged with Consenrich are optimized for measuring noise levels in active/open chromatin assays (e.g., ATAC-seq, DNase-seq, ChIP-seq for narrow marks)

-  * For heterochromatic/repressive marks, setting ``observationParams.useALV: true`` is recommended.
-This triggers an annotation-free 'average local variance' procedure with autocorrelation-based shrinkage for genome-wide, sample-specific noise level estimation.
-  * Alternatively, users can provide custom sparse regions via ``genomeParams.sparseBedFile`` that are more appropriate for their assay of interest.
-For example, a complement of regions from the `Human Heterochromatin Database <https://pubmed.ncbi.nlm.nih.gov/37897357/>`_ or Roadmap.
+Several options are available for targeting broad, *domain-level* features:

+  * Decrease noise-vulnerability with larger genomic intervals (``countingParams.stepSize``).
+The default is 25bp, but increasing up to 250 bp or more may help stabilize estimates for very broad domains
+  * Soften or disable background-removal/detrending (:class:`detrendParams`) to avoid removing important broad/low-frequency signal
+  * Include larger/more symmetric wavelet/scaling templates (e.g., `sym3`, `sym4`) and larger ``matchingParams.mergeGapBP`` for the matching algorithm (:ref:`matching`)

+If the targeted mark is associated with silencing/repression/heterochromatin, the default ``genomeParams.sparseBedFile`` annotations packaged with Consenrich may not be appropriate.
+Consider invoking the annotation-free variant of the ALV method (:func:`consenrich.core.getAverageLocalVariance`) with ``observationParams.useALV: true`` or specifying a custom ``genomeParams.sparseBedFile``

 .. _calibration: